 - Gross Margin: The Directors consider that the most significant impact of the Coronavirus pandemic will be a reduction in demand, resulting in a reduction in volume sold.
-Whilst this reduction will decrease revenue and EBITDA, the Directors do not currently expect the gross margin percentage to decline, as both purchase and sales prices are expected to remain static. - Period of lock down: The Directors have used the impact in China as a proxy to the expected European lockdown period.
-In China the lockdown was first implemented in Wuhan on 22 January 2020, further extended to 14 other Chinese cities on 24 January 2020.
-The lockdown measures were reduced in Wuhan from 8 April 2020, with further reduction in measures throughout 2020.
-The Directors note that the Chinese company within the Group (Safechem Chemicals Trading (Shanghai) Co., Ltd) has started and continues to trade again post lockdown. - In Germany, the lockdown measures were introduced on 22 March 2020 and have been subsequently relaxed over the summer and autumn period.
-At the time of signing these financial statements most of the lockdown measures have been reintroduced with Germany entering a strict lockdown on 16 December 2020.
+Whilst this reduction will decrease revenue and EBITDA, the Directors do not currently expect the gross margin percentage to decline, as both purchase and sales prices are expected to remain static. - Period of lock down: The business dealt with several lock down periods but managed by the home office solutions in place where employees are able to work from home so that the impact of lock down are not felt by the Group.
+Therefore, there are limited impacts of the lockdown period within the Group as business proceeded with remote working procedures. - In Germany, the lockdown measures were introduced on 22 March 2020 and have been subsequently relaxed over the summer and autumn 2020.
+We have several lock-down periods up to the signing of this financial statements up to 2022.
+At the time of signing these financial statements most of the lockdown measures have been lifted.
 Following the impact in China, the lockdown period significantly disrupted business operations for the majority of Q2'20.
 The impact on Q3'20 was less severe as the majority of the restrictions have been lifted over the summer period.
-The reintroduction of the strict lockdown measures in Q4'20 had an adverse impact on the operations of the business.
-This is expected to continue during Q1 2021 and Q2 2021. - While the full lockdown measures have been relaxed in the majority of the countries across Europe in the summer and autumn, social distancing and additional requirements, such as the use of face masks remain in place in countries where the Group does business, i.e. in Spain, UK, Eastern Europe, France and Italy.
+The reintroduction of the strict lockdown measures in Q4'20 had an adverse impact on the operations of the business in Q1 2021 and Q2 2021.
+From Q2 2021 to date, the business performed better despite the several lock-down measures. - While the full lockdown measures have been relaxed in the majority of the countries across Europe in the summer and autumn, social distancing and additional requirements, such as the use of face masks remain in place in countries where the Group does business, i.e., in Spain, UK, Eastern Europe, France and Italy.
 These measures affect the operations of the business with the sales team being particularly affected.
-The recent wide reintroduction of strict lockdown measures across Europe is likely to have a significant impact on the operations of the Group.